labeattie/testpreviewsite/_posts/2022-01-24-thoughts-on-fi-pt1.md

 Lastly, the future is just uncertain.
 Who's to say I will still love my work in 10 years, or that my wife will?
 What if we want to do something wild like pack up and move to another country?
 I don't anticipate any of the above, but I love the idea of being prepared for something similar.

 ## Conclusions
-So while buckling down to a truly impressive savings rate wasn't in the cards for me and my family, I still had some important takeaways from this information.
+So while buckling down to a truly impressive savings rate wasn't in the cards right now, I still had some important takeaways from these ideas.
 First, that the FIRE community are some of the clearest thinkers with regard to personal finance out there.
-I typically will look to them for deciding where to allocate money in retirement accounts or for more.
-And two, that being intentional with spending is the biggest lever that most of have available to pull to affect our financial futures.
+I typically will look to them for deciding where to allocate money in retirement accounts or for other similar issues.
+And secondly, being intentional with spending is the biggest lever that most of us have available to pull if we want to affect our financial futures.
 I plan to track spending monthly without fail.

 ## Bonus: How to Calculate Years to FI
 I calculated the numbers in that chart myself in a spreadsheet using the engineering economics formula for "future worth given an annual amount".
 This formula can be found online and I got it from my NCEES FE Exam booklet I still have on my office bookshelf.
 My engineering friends can dig theirs up for reference!